wp-plugins/noaa-weather/readme.txt

 Removed default title of "NOAA Weather" if the user left it blank in the widget setup for more flexibility with some themes.

 = 1.0.6 =
-Fixed a problem with a slash vs. backslash for Wordpress installs on Linux servers.
+Fixed a problem with a slash vs. backslash for WordPress installs on Linux servers.

 = 1.0.5 =
 Get current weather file for any codes "in use" when activating plugin.